ViscousTests/website/content/docs/fasting.md

 in my ~65F apartment, especially when sleeping.
 The Wed-Thurs night I did not sleep very well because of this.
 Any kind of draft under the blankets was very noticeable and interrupted my sleep.
 I wearing light sweatpants and a shirt the next night helped a lot (usually I sleep close to naked).
+On the whole, I would say my sleep was worse during the fast than normal.

 I did notice some tingling in my arms/legs, especially when putting a acute force on them.
 For instance, when doing push-ups, my hands would start